Bryan Hitch: 2010s — present

 By the end of 2011, Hitch's exclusivity contract with Marvel expired.
-In 2012, Hitch was one of several artists to illustrate a variant cover for Robert Kirkman's The Walking Dead #100, which was released 11 July at the San Diego Comic-Con.
+In 2012, Hitch was one of several artists to illustrate a variant cover for Robert Kirkman's The Walking Dead #100, which was released July 11 at San Diego Comic-Con.
 The following year, Hitch illustrated the Image Comics series America's Got Powers, with writer Jonathan Ross.

 He illustrated six issues of the ten-issue miniseries Age of Ultron, which debuted in 2013.
 The following year Hitch and writer Brad Meltzer collaborated on a retelling of Batman's first appearance for Detective Comics vol. 2 #27.

 March 2014 saw the debut of Hitch's creator-owned series, Real Heroes, which he wrote and illustrated.
 Hitch described the concept as "the cast of Avengers does Galaxy Quest."

 In 2015, Hitch returned DC to write and draw Justice League of America, although DC canceled the last five issues it had solicited, ending Hitch's run with issue 38.
 He and artist Tony Daniel collaborated on a new Justice League series in 2016 as part of the DC Rebirth relaunch.
 Hitch finished his work on the series with issue #31 in October 2017.
 In 2018, he and writer Robert Venditti worked together on a Hawkman ongoing series.

 Beginning in 2019, he partnered with Warren Ellis for a twelve-issue DC limited series The Batman's Grave.
 Hitch commented, "I've wanted to do a proper Batman book since childhood so all the tropes from Batmobile, Batcave, to Wayne Manor have been developing in my mind for decades.
 I've drawn Batman in Justice League which was nice but getting to fully play with his world has been as 'Batmanny' as I could have hoped for."

-In 2021, Hitch became the monthly penciler on Marvel's Venom (Vol. 5), teaming him with writers Al Ewing and Ram V. In December 2022 it was reported that amid Hitch's signing of a new exclusivity contract with Marvel, he would be replaced as the interior artist by CAFU with issue 17, though he would continue to draw the series' covers.
+In 2021, Hitch became the monthly penciler on Marvel's Venom vol. 5, teaming him with writers Al Ewing and Ram V. In December 2022 it was reported that Hitch would be replaced as the interior artist by Carlos Alberto Fernandez Urbano (CAFU) with issue 17, though he would continue to draw the series' covers up to issue 25.